philgladman/home-rpi-NAS/README.md

 - hit enter for default for `First sector` size.
 - hit enter for default for `Last sector` size.
 - Partition 1 has been created of type `linux`, now hit `w` to write, this will save/create the partion and exit out of fdisk.

-## Make filesystem on hardrive
 - Now make a filesystem on the newly created partition by running the following command `sudo mkfs -t ext4 /dev/sda1`

+## Step 3.) - Deployment (Quick Method)
+- for more in-depth deployment, skip this step and move on to Step 4.)
+- clone git repo `git clone https://github.com/philgladman/home-rpi-NAS.git`
+- cd into repo `cd home-rpi-NAS`
+- create file `samba/smbuser` and file `samba/smbpass`
+- add `yourusername` to the `samba/smbuser` file
+- add `yourpassword` to the `samba/smbuser` file
+- run deploy.sh script `/bin/bash deploy.sh`
+- Home NAS on k3s cluster on Raspberry Pi has now been deployed
+- To change the name of the NAS or the volume that the NAS is mounted on, skip ahead to Step 6.)
+- to test access to NAS, skip ahead to Step 7.)

-## Mount volume
+## Step 4.) - Mount volume
 - create directory to mount drive to `sudo mkdir /NAS-volume`
-- mount hard drive to new directory `sudo mount /dev/sda1 /NAS-volume`
 - create smbusers group `sudo groupadd smbusers -g 1010`
 - change group ownership `sudo chown root:smbusers -R /NAS-volume`
 - change directory permissions `sudo chmod 770 -R /NAS-volume`
-- create test file in new folder `touch /NAS-volume/test`
-- list new file `ls /NAS-volume`
-- Drive has now been mounted, however will not persist reboot.
 - To make mount perisistent, edit /etc/fstab file with the following command `sudo vim /etc/fstab/` and add the following to the bottom of the existing mounts. `/dev/sda1 /NAS-volume ext4 defaults 0 2`
-- reboot pi to confirm test file is still there `sudo reboot` and then once pi is back up, run `ls /NAS-volume`
+- mount the drive `sudo mount -a`

-# Deploy k3s single node cluster and configure samba
+## Step 5.) - Deploy k3s single node cluster and configure samba
 - create k3s cluster without install teaefik (we will use nginx ingress instead later) `curl -sfL https://get.k3s.io | INSTALL_K3S_EXEC="server --disable traefik" sh`
 - copy newly created kubeconfig to home dir `mkdir -p ~/.kube && sudo cp /etc/rancher/k3s/k3s.yaml ~/.kube/config && sudo chown ubuntu:ubuntu ~/.kube/config`
 - export kubeconfig `echo "export KUBECONFIG=~/.kube/config" >> ~/.bashrc && source ~/.bashrc`
-- label master node so samba container will only run on master node since it has the external drive connected `kubectl label nodes <master-node-name> disk=disk1`
+- label master node so samba container will only run on master node since it has the external drive connected `kubectl label nodes $(hostname) disk=disk1`
 - install helm `curl https://raw.githubusercontent.com/helm/helm/master/scripts/get-helm-3 | bash`
 - clone git repo `git clone https://github.com/philgladman/home-rpi-NAS.git`
 - cd into repo `cd home-rpi-NAS`